 P127L9: (11.22.6.4.2 RSTA Centric EDCA basic legacy scheduling Measurement exchange),

 P69L23-33: The FTM Synchronization Information field is present in the initial Fine Timing Measurement frame and its retransmissions if any, and in the first Fine Timing Measurement frame within each burst and its retransmissions if any; if the responder selects Fine Timing Measurement (11.22.6.4.2 RSTA Centric EDCA basic legacy scheduling Measurement) for the ranging phase, and in an A-MPDU aggregated with an LMR frame if the responder selects TB Ranging for the ranging phase; otherwise it is not present.
 If present, and the selected ranging phase is Fine Timing Measurement (11.22.6.4.2 RSTA Centric EDCA basic legacy scheduling Measurement), the FTM Synchronization Information field contains an FTM Synchronization Information element with a TSF Sync Info field containing the 4 least significant octets of the TSF at the responding STA corresponding to the time the responding STA received the last Fine Timing Measurement Request frame with the Trigger field equal to 1.

+Also, there is some confusion/inconsistency on how best to interpret RSTA Centric versus ISTA Centric.
+The value of qualifying the protocol as ISTA Centric and RSTA Centric is not clear (and seems irrelevant to the protocol).
+Hence the proposal is to name the three variants as follows:

+EDCA based FTM Session Negotiation and EDCA based FTM Measurement Exchange: applies to ‘legacy’ FTM, PDMG and PEDMG.

+Trigger based FTM Session Negotiation and Trigger based FTM Measurement Exchange: applies to the Cl.
+11.22.6.3.3 and 11.22.6.4.3

+Non-Trigger based FTM Session Negotiation and non-Trigger based FTM Measurement Exchange: applies to Cl.
+11.22.6.3.3 and 11.22.6.4.4.

-Proposal: Rename the baseline Fine Timing Measurement protocol as EDCA based FTM Session.
-The corresponding negotiation is hence EDCA based FTM Session Negotiation.
-The corresponding Measurement Exchange is hence EDCA based FTM Measurement Exchange.
+Proposal: Rename the baseline Fine Timing Measurement protocol as [RSTA Centric] EDCA based FTM Session.
+The corresponding negotiation is hence [RSTA Centric] EDCA based FTM Session Negotiation.
+The corresponding Measurement Exchange is hence [RSTA Centric] EDCA based FTM Measurement Exchange.

 << if there is an agreement on this terminology, corresponding editor instructions to make appropriate changes to the TGaz draft needs to be enumerated here >>